jigx-com/jigx-docs-examples/docs/Jig Types/jig_calendar.md

 See the full code sample for datasources for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/events-and-calendars/calendar-data-dynamic.jigx).

 :::hint{type="success"}
-Using the code below requires data in the database, the jigx.:Comment[sample]{resolved="true" docCommentId="8ysxgrBnh1CFlCx6O3e74"} solution has the data provided for calendar-sample.
-You can use the calendar-sample.csv file in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/calendar-sample.csv) and upload it via the [Data](#) configuration in Jigx Management.
+Using the code below requires data in the database, the jigx.sample solution has the data provided for calendar-sample.
+You can use the calendar-sample.csv file in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/calendar-sample.csv) and upload it via the [Data]() configuration in Jigx Management.
 :::

 :::CodeblockTabs